 Mr. Donlon serves as co-chair of the Amicus Curiae Briefs Committee of the American Bar Association's Section of Litigation and as vice chair of the section's Appellate Practice Committee.
-He previously served as co-chair of the committee from 2010 to 2013.
+He previously served as co-chair of that committee from 2010 to 2013.
 Mr. Donlon also is a member of the Council of Appellate Lawyers.
 On the state level, Mr. Donlon serves as co-chair of the Rules Committee of the Connecticut Bar Association's Appellate Advocacy Section.

 Mr. Donlon is involved in all aspects of complex litigation in trial courts, with a concentration on motion practice, particularly complex dispositive motions requiring the briefing of challenging legal issues.
 Significant cases have involved the representation of one of America's largest corporations in an international contract dispute, the defense of insurance companies against bad faith claims, the enforcement of arbitration agreements against class action attack, and the enforcement of a purchaser's contract right to alternate dispute resolution.